Markus Davidsen is a University Lecturer at the Leiden University Centre for the Study of Religion.

 - PhD candidate, Aarhus University and Leiden University (2009-2012).

 - Instructor, Aarhus University (2004-2007).
 [History of Religion (2004), Introduction to the Study of Religion (2005-2006), Philosophy of Science (2005), Religion and Modern Media (2007)].

-I teach various courses in sociology of religion, new religions/alternative spirituality, and theory in study of religion: I currently teach the following courses:
+I teach various courses in sociology of religion, new religions/alternative spirituality, theory in the study of religion, and religion education.
+I currently teach the following courses:

 - Tools and Theories in the Study of Religion: Historical, Cognitive and Social-Scientific Approaches (MA)

 - Vakdidactisch dossier 1: Religiewetenschappelijke vakdidactiek en burgerschapsonderwijs (MA)

 - Religie, levensbeschouwing en burgerschapsvorming in het onderwijs (BA/MA)

 Davidsen, Markus Altena (2020), “Theo van Baaren’s Systematic Science of Religion Revisited: The Current Crisis in Dutch Study of Religion and a Way Out”, NTT Journal for Theology and the Study of Religion 74(3), 213–241.
 Target article in theme issue ‘Religious Studies in the Netherlands: Debating the Field’s Future”.

 - Davidsen, Markus Altena (ed.; 2018).
 Narrative and Belief: The Religious Affordance of Supernatural Fiction, London: Routledge.
 ISBN: 978-1-138-55966-0.